 Giffgaff is a bit unusual in that it offers an ‘Unlockapedia’ that you can use to search for your phone make and model to find out how to go about unlocking it.
 You’ll find the Giffgaff unlockapedia here.

-O2 will unlock your phone at any time, for free if you are on a Pay Monthly tarrif (there are some exceptions if you have a new, flagship phones like the iPhone X. For those you’ll need to wait until you’ve paid off your phone in full).
+O2 will unlock your phone at any time, for free if you are on a Pay Monthly tariff.
+However, you'll need to continue to pay for your contract until it ends.

 You can find out more about unlocking your phone on O2 here.

 Phones purchased via Sky should already be unlocked, so you won’t need to get in touch with the company to unlock your phone.
 Instead, try your new SIM and it should work.
 If you’re using an iPhone, you may need to go into Settings > Mobile Data > Mobile Data Options > Mobile Data Network > Reset Settings.

 If you’ve got a pay as you go phone with Tesco Mobile, it will be free to unlock 12 months after it was activated.
 To unlock it before that it’ll cost you £10.

 Pay monthly devices are also free to unlock with Tesco Mobile, unless it’s a brand new, flagship phone or tablet, but Tesco will let you know when you get in touch with your unlock request.

 It can take up to 20 days to unlock a phone on Tesco Mobile, but the company says it normally takes seven.